Created by Minneapolis-based photographer, Sarah Beth Ernhart, Joy Sessions® are special photo sessions just for terminally ill and elderly pets.

 They are an opportunity to capture the relationship you have with your pets before they pass.
 Rather than something sad, it’s meant to be a celebration of their lives, to create tangible memories that you can cherish forever.

-As this genre of photography began to grow, Sarah Beth created joysession.com as a directory of photographers who offer end-of-life pet photography sessions.
+As this genre of photography began to grow, Sarah Beth created joysession.com in 2012 as a directory of photographers who offer end-of-life pet photography sessions.
 By the end of 2016, we had grown to over 450 photographers, representing 42 states and 15 countries.

 To provide pet owners with a one-stop-site to discover all the options available to them at this time in their lives, we relaunched in 2017 with a new, comprehensive network of all things related to pet hospice.
 This unique resource gives owners an easy way to learn about different ideas and techniques, and find practitioners in their area who offer services they need.